 The only thing we like as much as parties is a pretty room.
 See our favorite home decor ideas and tips and tricks right here like how we turned a walk in closet into a bedroom for our two sons.
 Or how we decorated our temporary Paris apartment on the cheap.

 Click through for full post…

-Click through for the rest of the story…
+Click through for all the photos